-- Applicable for off and on grid situations. - Has three MPPT solar charge controllers, supporting PV input of 600V with an optimal range of 120VDC - 440VDC. - Three MPPTs allow flexibility in paralleling strings.
-MPPT 1 and 2 allow up to 26A each, while MPPT 3 allows 15A, for a total of 21kW of utilized solar power. - Added safety features such as PV Arc Fault Protection, PV Ground Fault Protection, PV Reverse Polarity Protection, Pose Sensitive Leakage Current Monitoring Unit, Surge Protection device, and Integrated PV Disconnect. - Rated for 16kW output, with a power factor of 1. - Supports up to 10 inverters in a parallel configuration. - Supports Closed-Loop communications with all EG4® batteries and a wide selection of 3rd party batteries using CAN/RS485 protocols. - Features remote monitoring and firmware updates via EG4® mobile app and Monitor Center website.
+- Applicable for off and on grid situations. - Three MPPT solar charge controllers support a PV input of 600V with an optimal range of 120VDC - 440VDC.
+The three MPPTs allow for flexibility in paralleling strings.
+MPPT 1 and 2 allow up to 26A each, while MPPT 3 allows 15A, for a total of 21kW of utilized solar power. - Fully compliant safety features such as PV Arc Fault Protection, PV Ground Fault Protection, PV Reverse Polarity Protection, Pole Sensitive Leakage Current Monitoring Unit, Surge Protection, Integrated PV Disconnect, built-in RSD transmitter, and RSD/ESS disconnect initiator. - Rated for 12kW continuous output without PV, and16kW continuous output when utilizing PV and grid connection, with a power factor of 1. - Supports up to 16 inverters in a parallel configuration. - Supports Closed-Loop communications with all EG4® batteries and a wide selection of thirdparty batteries using CAN/RS485 protocols. - Features remote monitoring and firmware updates via EG4® mobile app and Monitor Center website.

-6.2 OPERATION OVERVIEW
+6.2 PRODUCT OVERVIEW